backbonesk/chaching/README.md

 * [PayPal](http://www.paypal.com) -- PayPal, a.s.

-The current version of the library is v0.13.1 and requires PHP 5.4 to work.
+The current version of the library is v0.14.0 and requires PHP 5.4 or PHP 7 to work.
 Even though there are things to make better, it is already being used in production without any sort of problems.

 Chaching library is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).